 Omega -3 can be divided into distinct components: ALA (alpha-linolenic acid), EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 ALA is found in plants and converted into DHA and EPA in the body, meaning tuna contain only DHA and EPA.

-The consumption of Omega-3 is known to have beneficial effects on the body.
-Research has found that Omega-3
+The consumption of Omega-3 is known to have the following beneficial effects on the body:

-- eases symptoms of mental disorders such as bipolar disorder and depression.
-It also reduces general mood change.
+- Eases symptoms of mental health problems like bipolar disorder and depression.

-- is likely to benefit people with known cardiovascular problems by reducing blood pressure and stimulating the blood circulation.
+- Likely to benefit people with known cardiovascular problems by reducing blood pressure and stimulating the blood circulation.

 There are also effects of Omega-3 that are only seen in big tuna eaters, linking some evidence mainly to DHA and EPA, but also to other tuna characteristics.
-In people who regularly eat tuna, research found:
+In people who regularly eat tuna, research found the following:

-- that memory loss associated with aging slowed by 10% a year.
+- Memory loss associated with aging slowed by 10% a year.

 Nevertheless, there is a big market promoting the positive influences of the fatty acids and consumers are aware of the importance of Omega-3 in their diet.
 Tuna oil is often used as a source and is made of the head of the fish and therefore often shorter in supply.
 The specific chemical composition of the form of EPA and DHA present in tuna oil differs from other oils and are said to be digested more easily, which is why the effects are significantly more positive.

 The long chain omega-3 content in canned tuna does vary because of the following reasons: